SalmanNA/A-Pathfinding-Visualizer/README.md

 # A-Pathfinding-Visualizer
+This is a side project that I have been working on to gain more experience with java
 To run the program download A STAR PATHFINDING VISUALIZER.jar and run it
 **Controls:**
 -use scroll wheel to increase/decrese the grid